Seanba/SuperTiled2Unity/SuperTiled2Unity/Packages/com.seanba.supertiled2unity/README.md

 - What are our dependencies?
 Add them to the package.json file
 - Test min spec
 - How to get "View documentation", "View changelog", and "View licenses" to work in UPM for this package?
+- Refactor the deployment script to make a zip or tar or whatever